Who Are We?

 Since time immemorial, Wampum Belts have been used by diverse Indigenous groups across Turtle Island.
 Wampum Belts are traditionally made of quahog shells carefully woven together through intricate designs and beads that symbolically represent shared values and understandings between two or more parties; ranging from the simplest agreement between two people to much larger more complicated agreements between nations.

-Through research, engagements with Indigenous Elders, students, faculty, and staff, Indigenous Services has revised its Vision, Mission, Mandate, and Guiding Principles incorporating our own Wampum agreement, which is a commitment from Indigenous Services to support Indigenous students through a strength-based approach to self-determination.
+Through research, engagements with Indigenous Elders, students, faculty, and staff, the Indigenous Student Centre has revised its Vision, Mission, Mandate, and Guiding Principles incorporating our own Wampum agreement, which is a commitment from the Indigenous Student Centre to support Indigenous students through a strength-based approach to self-determination.
 This philosophical approach of working together with students toward their academic goals is symbolically exemplified in our Wampum design and model, and the Belt’s eight beads which stand for our guiding principles/values.

 About the Creators

 Lori Nicholas and Jason George are alumni of Western University, during their time here they shared their idea that was brought to life through our Wampum.
 Lori is Haudenosaunee from Oneida Nation of the Thames, and Jason is Bodéwadmi from Stony Point (Aazhoodena).
 They are loving parents to two beautiful daughters, and both very active in the local Indigenous community at Western University.
 We are forever grateful for this amazing contribution.

 Through a unique and vibrant community of Indigenous peoples and values, ISC takes a strength-based approach to supporting Indigenous students’ self-determination through a spirit of helping and serving through Indigenous ways.